KarthickeyanM/Todo_Web_App/readme.md

+# Due to time constraints, I haven't been able to integrate the 'Buy Pro License' feature into my application.

 Flask To-Do List Application
 Overview
 This project is a To-Do List web application built with Flask, featuring GraphQL for API interactions and Keycloak for authentication.
 The application supports basic CRUD operations on To-Dos and integrates Stripe for Pro license payments, allowing users to upload images with a Pro license.